aksentyev/sensu_generator/README.md

 All service checks *tag* are stored in the Consul Key-Value storage in *service/kv_tags_path* path, default *kv_tags_path* is "checks".
 Tag is the beginning of a service check template name and should be specified as a part of the template name in the Consul KV storage.
 Note that value should be comma-separated tags list.
 Rsync repo shuold be named as sensu service name.

+It can can be used master server with multiple clients which send processed templates via tcp.

 ## Installation